MHaringa/insurancerating/docs/reference/rating_table.md

   value, or by the lower and then upper interval boundary, regardless of `level_order`.
 This correctly orders labels such as `(100,200]` and `(1000,2000]`. `"as_specified"` leaves these levels to `level_order`.
-  When `reference_first = TRUE`, the reference level remains first even when it is not the numerically smallest level.
+  Numeric ordering takes precedence over `reference_first`, so the reference level is not moved away from its numerical position.

 - risk_factor_order: